Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: Proof of the Algorithm

-Proof of the RB-Termination-2 property.\\ Let $p_i$ be a process that RB-delivers the message {\sc msg}$(k,v)$.
-It follows that the RB-delivery predicate of line~\ref{BYZ-RBC-06} is true for $p_i$, and consequently $p_i$ received the message {\sc witness}$(k,v)$ from more than $\frac{n+t}{2}$ different processes.
-Due to item (a) of Lemma~\ref{lemma-n+t}, this means that $p_i$ received {\sc witness}$(k,v)$ from at least $(t+1)$ correct processes.
+Proof of the RB-Termination-2 property.\\ Let $p_i$ be a correct process that RB-delivers the message {\sc msg}$(k,v)$.
+It follows that the RB-delivery predicate of line~\ref{BYZ-RBC-06} is true at $p_i$, and consequently, $p_i$ received the message {\sc witness}$(k,v)$ from at least $(n-t)$ different processes, i.e., from at least $n-2t>t$ correct processes.

-Due to the predicate of line~\ref{BYZ-RBC-03}, it follows that (if not yet done at line~\ref{BYZ-RBC-02}) each correct process eventually broadcasts the message {\sc witness}$(k,v)$.
-As there are at least $n-t>\frac{n+t}{2}$ correct processes, each of them receives {\sc witness}$(k,v)$ from more than $\frac{n+t}{2}$ different processes, and consequently RB-delivers {\sc msg}$(k,v)$ at line~\ref{BYZ-RBC-07}, which proves the property. \end{proofT}
+It follows that at least $(n-2t)$ correct processes broadcast {\sc witness}$(k,v)$, and consequently the predicate of line~\ref{BYZ-RBC-03} is eventually true at each correct process.
+Hence, every correct process eventually broadcasts the message {\sc witness}$(k,v)$ at line~\ref{BYZ-RBC-04}, if not yet done before (at line~\ref{BYZ-RBC-02} or line~\ref{BYZ-RBC-04}).
+As there are at least $(n-t)$ correct processes, each of them eventually receives {\sc witness}$(k,v)$ from $(n-t)$ different processes, and consequently RB-delivers {\sc msg}$(k,v)$ at line~\ref{BYZ-RBC-07}, which proves the property. \end{proofT}